 I highly recommend you read Hacking Growth by Sean Ellis.
 Throughout this great book, you will read about why and how you should track your cohorts.
 He also touches upon this reason 5.

-Reason 6: It helps you understand whether you have achieved product/market fit
+Cohort analysis helps you understand whether you have achieved product/market fit

 Product/market fit has been achieved if your products solve a significant customer problem and satisfy a market need.
 Getting to product/market fit implies not only the development and improvement of your products and product features until they solve your customers’ significant problems.
 You must also figure out how to assess when they do it.